geudde/attic-chest/pages/13.reference/01.porden/docs.md

 By all remember'd, tho' unseen for years!
 Fresh wonder staid the throng, disgrace and shame Could never mingle with Delphino's name.
-" Hear me, oh king! and by that honour gain'd 790
+Hear me, oh king! and by that honour gain'd 790

-" In many a dangerous field, and yet unstain'd,
+In many a dangerous field, and yet unstain'd,
-" My fame shall from this ordeal rise more bright,
+My fame shall from this ordeal rise more bright,
-" Or hence I fly self-banish'd from your sight!
+Or hence I fly self-banish'd from your sight!

-" Thrice have the seasons chang'd, and thrice renew'd, u Since at your royal side in fight 1 stood;
+Thrice have the seasons chang'd, and thrice renew'd, u Since at your royal side in fight 1 stood;
-" The Gnomes before us fled — their artful flight
+The Gnomes before us fled — their artful flight
-" Too far I follow'd in the heat of fight.
+Too far I follow'd in the heat of fight.

 190 THE SEA. book iv.

-" Thro' ways unknown escaped the dastard foe,
+Thro' ways unknown escaped the dastard foe,

-" I sunk into a pit that yawn'd below;
+I sunk into a pit that yawn'd below;

-" By walls of firm basalt, secur'd and chain'd, 800
+By walls of firm basalt, secur'd and chain'd, 800

-" For three long years in darkness I remaiu'd.
+For three long years in darkness I remaiu'd.

-" A salamander heard rny moan; his aid
+A salamander heard rny moan; his aid

-" Thro' the firm rock at length my passage made.
+Thro' the firm rock at length my passage made.

-" This morn my native realm, and light of day,
+This morn my native realm, and light of day,
-" Again I view'd rejoicing; on my way
+Again I view'd rejoicing; on my way
-" I met a nymph: with many a streaming tear,
+I met a nymph: with many a streaming tear,
-" Her lips the tale of wrongs and woe declare,
+Her lips the tale of wrongs and woe declare,
-" And ask'd my aid.
+And ask'd my aid.
 To day, she said, the king
-" Graced with his bride the tourney's crowded ring.
+Graced with his bride the tourney's crowded ring.
-" Her faithless knight alone, whose artful dame 810
+Her faithless knight alone, whose artful dame 810

-" The court amus'd beneath a borrow'd name,
+The court amus'd beneath a borrow'd name,
-" Bound on a feign'd adventure, shunn'd the fray —
+Bound on a feign'd adventure, shunn'd the fray —
-" My sword avenging must compel his stay,
+My sword avenging must compel his stay,
-" On this disloyal wretch her wrongs requite,
+On this disloyal wretch her wrongs requite,
-" And shame the dastard heart that fled the fight.
+And shame the dastard heart that fled the fight.
-" She told his name and arms, and bade me speed;
+She told his name and arms, and bade me speed;
-" Unarm'd I stood; she gave these arms and steed,
+Unarm'd I stood; she gave these arms and steed,
 "- I staid not till I reach'd this fatal place,
-" And thought to meet with honour, not disgrace."
+And thought to meet with honour, not disgrace."

 book iv.
 THE SEA.
 191

-" Disgrace/' the king exclaim'd, " on her alone!
+Disgrace/' the king exclaim'd, on her alone!
 820
-" Come to my arms, thou bulwark of my throne.
+Come to my arms, thou bulwark of my throne.
-" O! lost so long, so long as dead deplor'd!
+O! lost so long, so long as dead deplor'd!
-" And now, upon this happy day restor'd —
+And now, upon this happy day restor'd —
-" But say, what sister of the briny wave
+But say, what sister of the briny wave
-" To thee those arms and poison'd weapon gave?"
+To thee those arms and poison'd weapon gave?"

-" Three weary years," Delphino said, " have past
+Three weary years,Delphino said, have past
-" Siuce, in your court, I saw Lymnoria last,
+Siuce, in your court, I saw Lymnoria last,
-" The stranger damsel veil'd her face with care,
+The stranger damsel veil'd her face with care,
-" But seem'd Lymnoria in her form and air."
+But seem'd Lymnoria in her form and air."

-" Seek her! be swift!" the indignant monarch said, 830 Who not till then had miss'd the once lov'd maid.
+Seek her! be swift!the indignant monarch said, 830
+Who not till then had miss'd the once lov'd maid.
 Meanwhile a nymph, who breathless long had hung
 On every accent of Delphino's tongue,